influxdata/docs-v2/content/v2.0/query-data/flux/calculate-percentages.md

 ---

 Calculating percentages from queried data is a common use case for time series data.
-To calculate a percentage in Flux, all operands must be in one row.
+To calculate a percentage in Flux, operands must be in each row.
-Then, use `map()` to re-map values in the row and calculate a percentage.
+Use `map()` to re-map values in the row and calculate a percentage.

 **To calculate percentages**